funneld/djifpv_enable_live_audio/README.md

 # Enable live audio for DJI FPV Goggles/AU
 Enables the live audio transmission from Airunit to Goggles.

+Warning: Not compatible with msp-osd so you can't run both simultaneously.

 ## Installation

-Install wtfos-modloader

-`opkg install wtfos-modloader`

-Install enable-live-audio
+Install enable-live-audio:
-`opkg install enable-live-audio`
+- `opkg install enable-live-audio`

-or manually
+Or manually:
-`make ipk`
+- `make ipk`
-adb push ...
+- adb push ...
-`opkg install "package-name"`
+- `opkg install "package-name"`

 ## Usage